raspberrypilearning/c3-wolfram-hieroglyphics/en/step_6.md

 ---/task ---

-Our keyboard is now functional!
-Let's make it look more attractive and more useful by adding a title, and improving the placement of the Clear and Delete buttons.
+The keyboard works!
+Now, add a title and improve the placement of the "Clear" and "Delete" buttons to make the keyboard look nicer and easier to use.

-We can span certain elements across the `Grid` using `SpanFromLeft`.
+You can use `SpanFromLeft` to span elements across the `Grid`.

 ![Grid Span](images/GridSpan.png)

-In our `Grid`, the first two rows have one item, and the third row has two items.
-If we add `SpanFromLeft` to the first two rows, and add a third, blank, element to the third row, then the Clear and Delete buttons will line up on the left.
+In the `Grid`, the first two rows have one item, and the third row has two items.
+If you add `SpanFromLeft` to the first two rows, and add a third, blank, element to the third row, then the "Clear" and "Delete" buttons will line up on the left.

-We can also add a row at the top of the `Grid` with a title.
-We can use `Text` and `Style` to make the title look like text and print in a large font size.
+You can also add a row at the top of the `Grid` with a title.
+You can use `Text` and `Style` to make the title look like text and print in a large font size.

 ---task---
-+ Use `SpanFromLeft` to shift the Clear and Delete buttons to the left.
++ Use `SpanFromLeft` to shift the "Clear" and "Delete" buttons to the left
-+ Add a title to the top of the `Grid`.
++ Add a title to the top of the `Grid`
-+ You can replace all the code you've written (except for the association `egypt`) with your new code.
++ Replace all the code you have written (except for the association `egypt`) with your new code

+The code will look like this:

 ```
 newWord = {};